 (b) Any theft, loss, damage or unauthorised access, use or disclosure of or to any Confidential Information that is or was in its possession or control.

-14.4 The User acknowledges that the Company is not responsible for the conduct or activities of any user and that the Company is not liable for such under any circumstances.
+16.4 Subject to this clause, the User acknowledges that the Company is not responsible for the conduct or activities of any user and that the Company is not liable for such.

-14.5 The User agrees to indemnify the Company for any loss, damage, cost or expense that the Company may suffer or incur as a result of or in connection with the User’s use of or conduct in connection with Whispli, including any breach by the User of these Terms.
+16.5 The User agrees to indemnify the Company for any loss, damage, cost or expense that the Company may suffer or incur as a direct result of the User’s misuse of or improper conduct in connection with Whispli or the Whispli Products.

-14.6 In no circumstances will the Company be liable for any direct, incidental, consequential or indirect damages, loss or corruption of data, loss of profits, employment, income, goodwill, bargain or opportunity, loss of anticipated savings or any other similar or analogous loss resulting from the User’s access to, or use of, or inability to use Whispli or any content, whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the Company knew or should have known of the possibility of such damage, to business interruption of any type, whether in tort, contract or otherwise.
+16.6 In no circumstances will the Company be liable for any incidental, consequential or indirect damages, loss or corruption of data, loss of profits, employment, income, goodwill, bargain or opportunity, loss of anticipated savings or any other similar or analogous loss resulting from the User’s access to, or use of, or inability to use Whispli, the Whispli Products or any content, whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the Client, User or Company knew or should have known of the possibility of such damage, to business interruption of any type, whether in tort, contract or otherwise.

 (a) The re-supply of services or payment of the cost of re-supply of services; or

 (b) The replacement or repair of goods or payment of the cost of replacement or repair.

 16.8 The Company agrees to indemnify the Client/User for any loss, damage, cost or expense that the Client/User may suffer or incur as a direct result of a failure by Whispli or the Whispli Products, or an inherent fault with the Whispli Products.